 The recordings you can access here are edited versions of some of the interviews that will be preserved in the Queens College Benjamin Rosenthal Library.
 They will be a valuable resource for relatives, researchers and all those interested in Irish history for generations to come.

-This effort to honor and safeguard the memories and voices of Irish immigrants in Queens will enable all of us to appreciate, understand and remember what this country means to so many people who journeyed here with the hope and intention to create a better life.
+This effort to honor and safeguard the memories and voices of Irish immigrants in Queens and beyond will enable all of us to appreciate, understand and remember what this country means to so many people who journeyed here with the hope and intention to create a better life.

 We hope you enjoy listening to these stories as much as we did.